officeWorkPlace/global-mcp-client/docs/server-configurations.md

 # GitHub and MongoDB MCP Server Configuration Guide

 ## Overview
 This guide covers the production-ready configuration for GitHub MCP Server and MongoDB MCP Server integration with the Global MCP Client.
+The client supports multiple MongoDB server implementations for maximum flexibility.

 ## GitHub MCP Server Configuration